 Certain light pulsing can influence electronic shutter-captured results, potentially resulting in banding.
 Also, defocused highlight bokeh circles can become clipped when using an electronic shutter.

-The reasons to use the mechanical shutter are dwindling.
+The reasons to use the mechanical shutter are dwindling — I seldom use it on the a1.

 What is the Sony a1 flash X-sync with the mechanical shutter?
 Sony claims the world’s fastest 1/400 X-sync is that answer (1/500 in APS-C mode).

-A misfocused image is usually useless, photographers heavily rely on autofocus, and a flagship camera is expected to have an incredible-performing AF system — nothing less would be acceptable.
+A misfocused image is generally useless, photographers heavily rely on autofocus, and a flagship camera is expected to have an incredible-performing AF system — nothing less would be acceptable.

 The high-performing Sony AF systems, especially eye AF, have been attracting photographers to the Sony Alpha series cameras for years.
-The Alpha a1 designers had a solid baseline to build upon.
-With the new, extremely fast BIONZ XR image processing engine providing eight times more processing power than the BIONZ X in the a9 II, along with AF algorithm improvements, the a1's AF system should be incredible.
+This technology gave the Alpha a1 designers a solid baseline to build upon.
+With the new, extremely fast BIONZ XR image processing engine providing eight times more processing power than the BIONZ X in the a9 II, along with AF algorithm improvements, the a1's AF system performance is outstanding.

 The a1 AF system has 759 phase-detection AF points and 425 contrast-detection areas with 92% coverage, focuses in light levels as low as -4 EV (really dark), focuses with an f/22 aperture opening, and performs 120 calculations per second.
 Real-time Tracking of humans (even when the subject’s face looks away, 30% eye AF improvement over a9 II), animals (improved eye tracking, primarily designed for cats and dogs), and birds (eyes, first in and Alpha series camera) are featured in still photo mode, and humans are tracked in movie modes.